FLAC2D Modeling • Tutorials

 This will create zones as shown.

 This is too coarse to be useful.
-You will want to increase the zone density.
-First, get rid of the existing mesh by clicking on the Clean up tools button , and selecting (or just using Undo).
+Zone density should be increased.
+First, get rid of the existing mesh by clicking on the Clean up tools button , and selecting (or, per previous, use the menu command undo

-This mesh is a mixture of structured and unstructured.
-For more information about structured versus unstructured meshes and how to build them, see …
+This mesh is a mixture of structured and unstructured mesh.
+For more information about structured versus unstructured meshes and how to build them, see the topic Meshing in the section covering the Sketch workspace.

 Model

-The zones are now shown in the Model Pane.
+The zones are now shown in the Model workspace.
 This is where zones and faces can be seen, named, and manipulated.

 The model should appear something like the image below.

-By default, each “block” from the Sketch will be assigned a group name; in this case “Block 1” and “Block 2”.
-We can assign our own names in this Model view.
-We could also have assigned group names in the Sketch view, but the Model view is more versatile in that it can be used to assign groups to models that don’t come from Sketch (e.g. an imported grid).
+By default, each “block” from the sketch will be assigned a group name—in this case, “Block 1” and “Block 2”.
+Names may be assigned in the Model worskspace.
+(The Sketch workspace also allows group assignment, but the Model is more versatile in that it can be used to assign groups to zones that don’t come from Sketch (e.g., an imported grid).)

 For the group name, enter “Soil”.
 Leave the slot as “Default”.